 When we allow our audience to become an active part of the conversation everyone wins because it creates a systematic way of deepening relationships through authentic two way communication.

 Successful user generated content displays:

 In this post we’re going to look at user generated content, why it’s effective and how to use it on your digital signage screen.
 Hint: if you’d rather watch videos on the same topic, head here.

 User-generated content is a goldmine of information.
 It can be a direct line to your customers.
 And it can benefit everyone within your business.
 Most importantly of all, it's also free marketing.

 UGC can also be considered a source of truth as it is not being produced by the organization in question, and can therefore be considered as relatively unbiased.
 By placing a focus on your UGC, this can drive home brand values such as trust and transparency.

 One of the easiest forms of user generated content comes from social media.

 “Not sure about the utility of this social media wall at #premiermounts stand (no one looks at it) but it looks nice.”
 Source.

 The easiest way to incorporate UGC is through the creation of a social media wall.
 But it’s not enough to just have a bunch of random photos on the screen.
 As this tweet shows, it needs to be tied to something deeper in order to inspire someone to take action and get involved.

-While we delve more into the topic here, a social media wall is a highly effective sales and marketing digital signage strategy.
+A social media wall is a highly effective sales and marketing digital signage strategy.
 It can be a constant – and free – stream of highly-curated content.